awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ## Swiftpoint GT, ProPoint, or PadPoint Mouse<a name="ipad_gt_mouse"></a>

 You can use the Swiftpoint GT, ProPoint, or PadPoint mouse on an iPad to interact with your WorkSpace\.
-To do so, before you launch the Amazon WorkSpaces iPad client application, enable Bluetooth on your iPad and pair the Swiftpoint mouse with your iPad \(the Swiftpoint mouse should pair automatically\)\.
+To do so, before you launch the Amazon Workspaces iPad client application, enable Bluetooth on your iPad and pair the Swiftpoint mouse with your iPad \(the Swiftpoint mouse should pair automatically\)\.
 To connect the Swiftpoint mouse and your iPad client, display the radial menu, and tap **Settings**\.
 For **SwiftPoint GT Mouse**, choose **Connect**\.

 **Note**
-Although the Swiftpoint GT mouse is no longer available, you can use the Swiftpoint ProPoint and PadPoint mice with the Amazon WorkSpaces iPad client application instead\.
+Although the Swiftpoint GT mouse is no longer available, you can use the Swiftpoint ProPoint and PadPoint mice with the Amazon Workspaces iPad client application instead\.
 The Swiftpoint TRACPOINT, PenPoint, and GoPoint mice aren't supported for use with the WorkSpaces iPad client\.
 For more information, see [Swiftpoint GT Mouse](https://www.swiftpoint.com/products/swiftpoint-gt-ergonomic-mouse/)\.

 iPads with iPadOS 13\.4 or later also support Bluetooth mice\.
 For more information, see [Use a Bluetooth mouse or trackpad with your iPad](https://support.apple.com/HT211008) in the Apple Support documentation\.